queue-miscreant/chatango-client/README.md

 CHANGELOG
 =========================
+## v6.1		*2016/8/6*
+* Added keys command
+* Removed staticize2; staticize is now a function that copies documentation
+* Made history its own class
+* Fixed tabbing from 'not end of string'
+* Added command tabbing
+	* As consequence, moved findName into client.display
+* Added switching groups (control-t)
+* Moved scrollablecontrol to method of overlayBase
+* Version numbers will now approach tau for no reason whatsoever
 ## v6.0		*2016/8/5*
 * Reorganized client.py into its own package (i.e, client/)
 	* Improves readability, but cross imports seem... strange.